whart222/pyomo_community/README.md

 # pyomo_community

 This is a python meta-package for the PyomoCommunity distribution.
-Note that this package is currently being setup, so the following is *DRAFT* documentation.

 ## Packages

 The following table describes the packages that are currently included in **pyomo_community**.
-Note that these packages are not required to be developed within the PyomoCommunity GitHub repository.

 Package | Repository URL
 --------|---------------